-In this course, you will master the underlying principles of software analysis and these approaches and gain hands-on experience applying them to automate testing software and finding bugs in complex, real-world programs.
+Applications of techniques covered in this class relate to performance, cyber security, testing, and debugging.
+In this course, you will study the underlying principles of software analysis and these approaches, and gain hands-on experience applying them to automate testing software and finding bugs in complex, real-world programs.
 You will explore techniques including dataflow analysis, constraint-based analysis, type systems, automated test case generation, symbolic execution, and more.

-To use the Udacity platform, you must meet these minimum requirements.
-Additionally, Georgia Tech's Office of Student Computer Ownership issues minimum hardware requirements to incoming undergraduates; you should meet or exceed these guidelines as well.
-Finally, you must also meet the technical requirements for taking exams using Proctortrack.
+Georgia Tech's Office of Student Computer Ownership issues minimum hardware requirements to incoming undergraduates; you should meet or exceed these guidelines.